wingsuit-designsystem/wingsuit/README.md

 <img src="https://github.com/wingsuit-designsystem/wingsuit/raw/master/images/logo_wingsuit_c_it.svg" width="240px">
 </p>

-### Wingsuit is an open source designsystem to build reusable Twig Components with [Storybook](https://storybook.js.org/) for Drupal - with page and development speed in mind.
+### Wingsuit is an open source design system to build [UI Patterns](https://www.drupal.org/project/ui_patterns) (and|or) Twig Components with [Storybook](https://storybook.js.org/) for Drupal.

-1. Describe, develop and test your Twig Components in storybook with [twing](https://www.npmjs.com/package/twing).
+1. Describe, develop and test your Pattern in storybook with [twing](https://www.npmjs.com/package/twing).
-1. Use this components with zero configuration Drupal with UI Patterns
+1. Use the same pattern in Drupal with UI Patterns without any presenter pattern
-1. Tailwind + Alpinejs for famous develop and page speed
+1. Tailwind + Alpinejs for rapid development and 100% page speed
 1. Bundled Webpack base configuration to keep everything up to date.

 ## Prerequisites